peteromallet/Headless-Wan2GP/AI_AGENT_MAINTENANCE_GUIDE.md

 4. **Execute**: Apply fix and test immediately
 5. **Verify**: Confirm fix worked and didn't break anything else
 6. **Document**: Record what was done for future reference
+7. **Update Checklist**: Mark completion and add any new discovered tasks

 ### Escalation Triggers:
 - More than 10 consecutive failures